• High quality column steel formwork,metal formwork, Stainless Steel Formwork System 1

 The number of turnovers is large, especially the characteristics of no dust, no need to brush or less mold release agent, and the characteristics of low renovation costs will bring unlimited optimistic prospects to it.

-Q: Can steel formwork be used for both single-use and multi-use applications?
+Q: Can steel formwork be used in areas with high humidity?

 Send your message to us